-Tottenham Hotspur Football Club is preparing to bring forward plans for the redevelopment of 867-879 High Road.
+Tottenham Hotspur Football Club has now submitted plans for the redevelopment of 867-879 High Road.

 Our plans would transform the site by delivering:

 Around 300 new homes including up to 40% affordable housing – set in well-designed new green spaces and public realm.

 The sensitive refurbishment and conversion of an existing Grade II listed building at 867-869 High Road.

 New shared amenity space for the local community – easily accessible and situated within a beautifully landscaped environment.

 Improved pedestrian and cycle access – linking the neighbouring Cannon Road development and the Club’s Goods Yard site to the south and improving access to White Hart Lane station for the local community.